-Unipetrol to launch a new polyethylene unit
+Unipetrol's upcoming launch of a new polyethylene unit

 Unipetrol and Italian Technip signed today a contract on construction of a new polyethylene unit (PE3) at Litvinov plant.
 The biggest investment in the history of the Czech petrochemical industry will be one of the most modern production facilities of this kind in Europe.
 The value of the signed agreement amounts to € 212 million.
 The overall project costs are estimated at € 310 million.
 The unit is expected to be put into operation in the middle of 2018.